Barbarella (festival): 2025

-The eight edition of Barbarella Festival will take place on August 30th, 2025 at Estadio Olímpico Félix Sánchez.
+The eighth edition of Barbarella Festival will take place on August 30th, 2025 at Estadio Olímpico Félix Sánchez.
 Lineup is still unknown, but reportedly will have a blend between EDM and Urban artists.

 On June 24, DJ Snake officially confirmed his appearance at Barbarella 2025 through his social media, listing “Barbarella – Santo Domingo, Dominican Republic” as part of his summer tour dates.